Erik Bottcher

 Erik Bottcher (born May 9, 1979) is an American politician representing New York City.
-He is a Democratic member of the 3rd district of the New York City Council, which includes the neighborhoods of Greenwich Village, Chelsea, and Hell's Kitchen.
+He has been a Democratic member of the New York State Senate since 2026, having previously served the 3rd district of the New York City Council from 2022-2026, which includes the neighborhoods of Greenwich Village, Chelsea, and Hell's Kitchen.

-On November 13, 2025, Bottcher announced he was going to run to replace retiring Congressman Jerry Nadler in New York's 12th congressional district.
+In late December 2025, he announced he was going to run for the state senate seat held by Brad Hoylman-Sigal who was elected to be the Manhattan Borough President.
+Bottcher abandoned his earlier plans to run to replace retiring Congressman Jerry Nadler in New York's 12th congressional district.

 Early life and education

 Bottcher was raised in Wilmington, New York, a small town in the Adirondack Mountains located outside of Lake Placid.
 His parents, Jerry and Linda, owned and operated a fly fishing motel called "The Hungry Trout".

 As an adolescent, Bottcher suffered from depression and struggled to come to terms with his sexual orientation.
 At the age of 15 and following several suicide attempts, he was admitted to Four Winds Hospital, a mental health facility in Saratoga Springs, New York.

 After graduating from Lake Placid High School, Bottcher wrote an open letter to the school board sharing his experiences with bullying he endured at the school and why the district needed to do more to protect its students.
 Shortly thereafter, the school district added "sexual orientation" to its non-discrimination policy.
 Bottcher often credits these early experiences as the beginning of his political activism.

 He received his Bachelor of Arts degree from George Washington University.